imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 (note: when converting to formats like PAC, STL, etc, exact colours cannot be carried over, hence why we use fixed names for the 'normal' 8 teletext colours.
 These MAY be re-defined by the transmission system on playout.)

-The `style` attibute in _r_default must be present, and must only be one of the 8 foreground colour style names (those that start `s_fg_`) - this may be used to change the overall default colour for the subtitles.
+The `style` attribute in _r_default must be present, and must only be one of the 8 foreground colour style names (those that start `s_fg_`) - this may be used to change the overall default colour for the subtitles.

 ## Style use